GoogleChrome/developer.chrome.com/site/en/docs/devtools/changelog/2020/08/index.md

 `446 kB of 2.0 MB (22%) used so far.
 1.5 MB unused.` and then says `57 kB of 604 kB (10%) used so far.
 546 kB unused.` after CSS filtering has been applied.

-{% img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/LL47aWqPhRWssfrS7CG3.png", alt="Coverage summary for filtered items", width="800", height="487" %}
+{% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/LL47aWqPhRWssfrS7CG3.png", alt="Coverage summary for filtered items", width="800", height="487" %}

 Chromium issue: [1061385][25]